MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 Jane's main interest lies in using her data analytics skillz to succeed in consulting or financial services.
 And now she is actively seeking for internship/full-time opportunities in consulting or financial industries in US or China area.

-For more information, please click [here](https://mingyuhuiliu.github.io/pages/about.html) to go to "About", or simply click on the links above!
+For more information, please click [here](https://mingyuhuiliu.github.io/pages/about.html) to go to "About Me", or simply click on the links above!